powsybl/.github/CONTRIBUTING.md

 This project and everyone participating in it is governed by the [PowSyBl Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [powsybl.ddl@rte-france.com](mailto:powsybl.ddl@rte-france.com).

-## License and Developper Certificate of Origin
+## License and developer Certificate of Origin

 PowSyBl in an open source framework licensed under the [Mozilla Public License 2.0](https://www.mozilla.org/en-US/MPL/2.0/).
 By contributing to PowSyBl, you accept and agree to the terms and conditions for your present and future contributions submitted to PowSyBl.